GatorSethBarber/SoftwareEngineeringGroup24/APIDocumentation.md

 Response:
 * Header: JSON
 * JSON: {username: ..., email: ..., password: ..., name: [..., ...]}

+If user does not exist, returns a 404 error code in the response.

 ***Note: The following have not been implemented as of now***